martinsumner/riak_kv/docs/ObjectAPI.md

 # Riak KV - Object API

 Objects can be fetched and updated via either a HTTP or Protocol Buffer API.
-When choosing between APIs, consider that:
+Considerations to be made when choosing a transport protocol include:

 - The PB API is more performant, in particular when using significant numbers of index entries or user metadata due to the overheads of parsing HTTP headers, the delta between the APIs is generally between 5% and 15% in terms of request latency;
   - Improving relative HTTP performance is a key goal of Riak development for future releases.